jord1e/spring-graphql-intellij-plugin/README.md

 <!-- Plugin description -->

-This plugin adds support for [Spring GraphQL](https://spring.io/projects/spring-graphql). **The plugin is currently Work in Progress!**
+This plugin adds support for [Spring GraphQL](https://spring.io/projects/spring-graphql).

+**The plugin is currently Work in Progress.
+Follow development on the [jord1e/spring-graphql-intellij-plugin GitHub repository](https://github.com/jord1e/spring-graphql-intellij-plugin).**

 Features:

 - Autocompletion of types and fields in @SchemaMapping annotations
-- Navigation between mappings and the schema
+- Navigation between method mappings and the schema
-- Checks for @BatchMapping return type
+- Various inspections
-- Data loader view
+- Data fetchers in project view
+- Autocompletion for @Argument names
 <!-- Plugin description end -->

 ## Installation